Kadi12345/GreatSuccess/README.md

 #### Adding changes to the development branch:

-`cd /home/user/my_project` <-- find the git folder location where repository was configurated
+`cd /home/user/my_project` <-- find the git folder where the repository was configurated

 `git add .` <-- if you want to add all changed files